 Number of clean and clean-contaminated surgical cases that are required by CDPH for NHSN SSI reporting, in individuals aged 18 years or older at the beginning of the measurement period, with no evidence of infection at the start of the surgical case.
 Each visit to the OR should be counted as a single case regardless of the number of procedures that occur during that OR visit.

-Exclusion/s
+Denominator Exclusion/s

-None
+Joint Arthroplasty

+see TABLE: Hip and Knee Arthroplasty Codes based on NHSN Surgical Procedure Codes

+exception: Code 27445 added

 Denominator Code/s (CPT, ICD10, other)